wigginst/www-1/docs/source/kmeans.rst

 Understanding K-Means
 -------------------
-K-Means is a very powerful and simple to understand clustering algorithm.
+K-Means is a very powerful and easily understood clustering algorithm.
 The aim of the algorithm is to divide a given set of points into "K" partitions.
 "K" needs to be specified by the user.
-In order to understand K-Means first you need to understand the following concepts and there meaning
+In order to understand K-Means, first you need to understand the proceeding concepts and their meaning.

 1. Centroids
-    Centroids can be defined as center of each cluster.
-If we are performing clustering with k=3 we will have 3 centroids.
-In order to perform K-Means clustering the users needs to provide the initial set of centroids.
+    Centroids can be defined as the center of each cluster.
+If we are performing clustering with k=3, we will have 3 centroids.
+To perform K-Means clustering, the users needs to provide the initial set of centroids.

 2. Distance
     In order to group data points as close together or as far-apart we need to define a distance between two given data points.
 In K-Means clustering distance is normally calculated as the Euclidean
     Distance between two data points.

-The algorithm of K-Means is very easy to understand.
-K-Means simply repeats the following set of steps until there is no change in the partition assignments (i.e which data point is assigned to which partition).
+The K-Means algorithm simply repeats the following set of steps until there is no change in the partition assignments, in that it has clarified which data point is assigned to which partition.

-    1. Initialize K points as the initial set of centroids.
+    1. Choose K points as the initial set of centroids.
-    2. Assign each data point in the data set to the closest centroid (this is done by calculating the distance between the data point and each centroid)
+    2. Assign each data point in the data set to the closest centroid (this is done by calculating the distance between the data point and each centroid).
     3. Calculate the new centroids based on the clusters that were generated in step 2.
-Normally this is done by calculating the mean of each cluster
+Normally this is done by calculating the mean of each cluster.
-    4. Repeat steps 2 and 3 until centroids stop moving ( i.e data points do not change cluster assignments.
+    4. Repeat steps 2 and 3 until data points do not change cluster assignments, meaning their centroids are set.

 Pseudo Code